polyphony-chat/docs/docs/Overviews/core.md

 ## Federation

-Federation in polyproto means using one identity/client to interact with multiple servers at once.
-Implementing federation is really simple, and entirely seamless to use for end users.
+Federation in polyproto means using one identity or client to interact with multiple servers or even services at once.
+Implementing federation is straightforward, and entirely seamless to use for end users.

 ## Technology